 - DoD Instruction 5000.02, Enclosure 4, Table 4

-- Website: Defense Cost and Resource Center (DCARC)
+- Website: Cost Assessment and Data Enterprise (CADE)

 - Website: CAIG Operating and Support Cost-Estimating Guide